Superconducting properties of Fibonacci chains with enhanced superconducting pairing at the boundaries: Results and discussions

-Now we change the Fibonacci approximant and consider the system with $n=13$ and $F_n=377$.
-We plot $\Delta(i=1, \,F_n,\,{\rm bulk})$ as functions of $T$ in Figs.~\ref{fig6}(a-d), and $\Delta_\alpha(i=1,\,F_n,\,{\rm bulk})$ as functions of $\alpha$ in Figs.~\ref{fig6}(e-h) at $T=0$ for $t_A = 0.8$, $1$, $1.2$ and $2$.
-The curves of $\Delta(i=1,\,{\rm bulk})$ in Figs.~\ref{fig6}(a-d) are the same as those in Figs.~\ref{fig5}(a-d).
-It means that $T_{cL}$ and $T_{cb}$ for $n=13$ are equal to the corresponding critical temperatures of $S_{n=12}$~(of course, for the corresponding values of $t_A$).
-Based on these results, one can expect that the quantities $\Delta(i=1,\,{\rm bulk})$, $T_{cL}$ and $T_{cb}$ are independent on $n$.
-This $n$-invariance is present because the site configuration near the left end does not change with $n$ for a sufficiently long chain.
-In turn, the arrangement of the chain sites in the domain $[0.4F_n, 0.6F_n]$, used to define $\Delta({\rm bulk})$, is repeated for all $n$ under the construction routine of the Fibonacci chain.
-The latter also takes place for sufficiently large $n$.
-[Our study demonstrates that the finite size effects are negligible for $n \gtrsim 10$.]
-This is reflected in the $n$-invariance of our results for the left-end and bulk superconductive characteristics in Figs.~\ref{fig5} and \ref{fig6}.
-Here, one should not be confused with the different quantum numbers of the quasiparticles that produce the most significant contribution to $\Delta(1)$ for $n=12$ and $n=13$, see, e.g., Figs.~\ref{fig5}(h) and \ref{fig6}(h).
-Indeed, in our numerical procedure, the quasiparticle states are enumerated in the energy ascending order and, so, quasiparticles with the same $\alpha$ do not represent the same states for different $n$.
+Now we consider {the Fibonacci chain $S_{n=14}$ with $N=378$}.
+For illustration, we plot $\Delta(i=1,\,{N},\,{\rm bulk})$ as functions of $T$ in Figs.~\ref{fig6}(a-d) for $t_A = 0.8$, $1$, {$1.6$ and $3$}, respectively.
+In Figs.~\ref{fig6}(e-h), one can find $\Delta_\alpha(i=1,\,N)$ as functions of $\alpha$ at $T=0$ for the same set of $t_A$ values. {The results for $\Delta(i=1,\,{\rm bulk})$ in Figs.~\ref{fig6}(a-d) match those in Figs.~\ref{fig5}(a-d), indicating that $T_{cL}$ and $T_{cb}$ are identical for $n=13$ and $n=14$~(for corresponding $t_A$ values, of course).
+Based on this observation, we can expect that $\Delta(i=1,\,{\rm bulk})$, $T_{cL}$, and $T_{cb}$ are independent of $n$.
+This $n$-invariance arises because the left-end chain configuration remains unchanged for sufficiently large $n$.
+Similarly, the chain arrangement in the domain $[0.4N, 0.6N]$, used to calculate $\Delta({\rm bulk})$, repeats under the Fibonacci chain construction routine for sufficiently long chains.
+As an important remark, one should not be misled by the differing quantum numbers of the quasiparticles that contribute most significantly to $\Delta(1)$ for $n=13$ and $n=14$, cf. Figs.~\ref{fig5}(h) and \ref{fig6}(h).} In our numerical procedure, the quasiparticle states are enumerated in the ascending energy order, meaning that states sharing the same index $\alpha$ represent different physical states for different $n$.